YannDubs/Neural-Process-Family/jupyter/text/CNPF.md

 class: note
 ---
 Model details and more plots, along with code for constructing and training CNPs, can be found in {doc}`CNP Notebook <../reproducibility/CNP>`.
+ We also provide pretrained models to play around with.
 ```

 (attncnp)=